-- (1) Subject to subsection (2), the Board may, on its own initiative, reconsider a decision or order made under a compensation provision by the Board or an officer or employee of the Board. - (2) The Board may not reconsider a decision or order referred to in subsection (1) if any of the following apply - (a) more than 75 days have elapsed since the decision or order was made: - (b) a request for review has been filed under section 270 [making request for a review] in respect of the decision or order; - (c) a notice of appeal has been filed under section 292 [how to appeal] in respect of the decision or order.
+- (1) Subject to subsection (2), the Board may, on its own initiative, reconsider a decision or order made under a compensation provision by the Board or an officer or employee of the Board. - (2) Subject to subsection (3), the Board may not reconsider a decision or order referred to in subsection (1) if any of the following apply - (a) more than 75 days have elapsed since the decision or order was made: - (b) a request for review has been filed under section 270 [making request for a review] in respect of the decision or order; - (c) a notice of appeal has been filed under section 292 [how to appeal] in respect of the decision or order. - (3) The Board may, on its own initiative, reconsider a decision or order after the 75 days referred to in subsection (2)(a) have elapsed, if the decision or order contains an obvious error or omission.